-When selecting a fume extraction system, it's important to evaluate and identify the work practices, hazards, and consumables of welding applications in your facility to establish a required level of fume control in order to keep exposures below an acceptable limit.
+When selecting a welding fume extraction system, it's important to identify the work practices, hazards, and consumables of the welding applications in your facility to establish a required level of fume control to keep exposures below an acceptable limit.

 To ensure effectiveness, welding fume extraction systems must be properly used and positioned based on the specific machining process and application taking place.